wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 </html>
 ```

-We have our base css which is just the blue background.
-Then we have our wrapper, which has a video element,  a canvas element, and then another canvas element.
+We have our base CSS which is just the blue background.

+Then we have our wrapper, which has a video element, a canvas element, and another canvas element.

 One canvas is for the video and one is for our face.

 Then we are linking up the `pixelated-face.js`.

-(Note: Wes is using a different file than us so he can demonstrate how the finished result works).
+_(Note: Wes is using a different file than you in the video so he can demonstrate how the finished result works)_.

 After that we have a few styles that just center things on the page, nothing too interesting.

-If we look at the terminal, the package should be done installing.
+If you look at the terminal, the package should be done installing.

 ![](@attachment/Clipboard_2020-04-20-20-45-59.png) 8:56

 You may notice in the terminal something like "found 39 high severity vulnerabilities".
 That will pop up when you `npm install` things.
 What happens there is that some dependencies have security vulnerabilities that need to be fixed and what happens is the people who create Parcel will fix that eventually.
 So if you see that, don't freak out.
 It's totally fine, hopefully NPM will hopefully find a better way to deal with those warnings.

-We need to create a new file in our folder called `pixelated-face.js`.
-Inside of it add a `console.log("it works!");`.
+Create a new file `pixelated-face.js` and inside of it log "it works!".

-Next go back to the terminal and in the same directory type `npm start`.
-What that will do is it will run Parcel against our `face.html` file and it will run our server at some URL.
+Go back to the terminal and in the same directory type `npm start`.

+That will run Parcel against the `face.html` file and it will run the server at some URL.

 ![](@attachment/Clipboard_2020-04-20-20-51-38.png) 10:45